Unbinilium/Book/docs/software/ide.md

 :::

-##### Explore IntelliSense
+- Explore IntelliSense

     In the `helloworld.cpp` file, hover over `vector` or `string` to see type information.
 After the declaration of the `msg` variable, start typing `msg.` as you would when calling a member function.
 You should immediately see a completion list that shows all the member functions, and a window that shows the type information for the `msg` object.

-You can press the `kbstyle(Tab)` key to insert the selected member.
+    You can press the (Tab) key to insert the selected member.
 Then, when you add the opening parenthesis, you'll see information about arguments that the function requires.

-#### Build helloworld.cpp
+#### Build

 Next, you'll create a `tasks.json` file to tell VS Code how to build (compile) the program.
 This task will invoke the Clang C++ compiler to create an executable file from the source code.

 It's important to have `helloworld.cpp` open in the editor because the next step uses the active file in the editor as context to create the build task in the next step.

-From the main menu, choose **Terminal** > **Configure Default Build Task**.
+From the main menu, choose **Terminal > Configure Default Build Task**.

 A dropdown will appear listing various predefined build tasks for the compilers that VS Code found on your machine.
 Choose **C/C++ clang++ build active file** to build the file that is currently displayed (active) in the editor.

 This will create a `tasks.json` file in the `.vscode` folder and open it in the editor.